Honda Civic owners have reported 25 problems related to check engine light on (under the engine and engine cooling category).

 O 2 sensor/ exhaust check engine light problem on my 1998 Honda Civic lx.

 See all problems of the 1998 Honda Civic.

-The car involved is a 1997 Honda Civic.
 I had the checked at kolbe Honda when the check engine light came on.
 I thought the porblems related with the check engine would be covered by mfg warranty it was not.
 After I have learned that three sensors defected as found in diagnostic process.
 I went on to replace all three sensors and the check engine light still comes on.
 Something is not right, I do plan on making a appointment with kolbe to further more on diagnostic and determine if this is covered by manufactory recall or warranty coverage.
 I also have a transmission problem, after 45 minutes of driving on city streets.
 The transmission starts to slip or hesitate at take off, from second gear to fourth shift speed also changes.
 Like in the beginning the shift patterns appears normal, 1st gear (0mph to 25mph) 2 gear (25mph to 35mph) 3 gear (35mph to 45-50 mph) 4 gear (direct drive), after 45 minutes of driving it is reduced by 10mph at gears.
 I can't afford rental car if the dealership requires to hold the vehicle for more than one day.
 My wife and I and my kids carpool in this car daily, it is our only transportation.
 Dt.
-This issue happened on 10/14/2002.

 See all problems of the 1997 Honda Civic.

-The vehicle was a 1996 Honda Civic.
-VIN of the vehicle was 1HGEJ6127T_.
 Computer command control module malfunctioned.
 In addition, engine misfired, causing loss of power.
 Engine check light comes on/off.
-This check engine light on issue occurred Jun.
-26, 1997.

 |Problem Category||Number of Problems|